-You’ll see kids playing with basic toys, rather than the advanced toys of today.
-It’s like a refreshing step back in time — and no one is in a rush!
+You’ll see kids playing with basic toys, rather than the all singing, all dancing, digital toys of today.
+It’s like taking a refreshing step back in time — and no one is in a rush!

 There’s no disguising it — Cuba has soul.
-You’ll come across lots of street musicians, strumming guitars, beating away on percussion instruments or making merry with other instruments, and their only care in the world is to entertain the passers-by and earn a few Cuban pesos in the process.
+You’ll come across lots of street musicians, strumming guitars, beating away on percussion instruments or making merry with other instruments, entertaining the passers-by and earning some Cuban pesos in the process.

 Santiago de Cuba is the go-to city for learning about rhythm — just about every genre of Cuban music has originated on its streets.
 And the concept of ‘two left feet’ is virtually unknown!